mhanauer/MissingDatProject/README.md

 ```
 Here we are reading in each data file naming them data1:total.
 See what happens when there is missing data.

+Not counting "Feedback Form- LGBTQ+ Youth Cultural Compenecy Training" because it has no data of interest only feedback.

 The following organizations had two sesstions Youth Services Association, IUSSW Alumni Conference , Janet Decker Law Class, and MCCSC had three sessions.
-I data12 is missing there so there are 22 total excel documents with 5 duplicates therefore there are 17 unique sites visited with 22 total programs provided to 1041 people.
+23 total excel documents with relevant data (24 total one above no relevant data) with 5 duplicates therefore there are 18 unique sites visited with 23 total programs provided to 1046 people.
 ```{r}
 #setwd("~/Box Sync/Unreviewed Excel Training Data/ Matt'sExcelTraining Data")
 library(XLConnect)